banner

 Activity#

-adb shell dumpsys activity top|grep ACTIVITY
+adb shell dumpsys activity top | grep ACTIVITY

 adb shell am start -n ActivityName

-Get properties#
+Get Parameters#

-getprop: View all machine information parameters
+getprop View all information parameters of the machine

-getprop ro.serialno: View the machine's serial number
+getprop ro.serialno View the serial number of the machine

-getprop ro.carrier: View the machine's CID number
+getprop ro.carrier View the CID number of the machine

-getprop ro.hardware: View the machine's board code
+getprop ro.hardware View the machine board code

-getprop ro.bootloader: View the SPL (Hboot) version number
+getprop ro.bootloader View the SPL (Hboot) version number

-getprop ro.build.version.release: View the system version (8, 9, etc.)
+getprop ro.build.version.release View the system version (8, 9...)

-getprop ro.build.display.id: Get the manufacturer's system version
+getprop ro.build.display.id Get the vendor system version

-CPU frequency#
+CPU Frequency#

 cd sys/devices/system/cpu/cpu0/cpufreq